-ALA OL Confidence Assessment AM Plan Confidence Assessment Comment Drainage & Waterways Medium Majority of assets have long lives and are only part way through lifecycle, high risk assets are routinely audited (dams) however Council is increasing the CCTV inspection frequency to further increase confidence levels in the understanding of the Pipe Network Condition.
-Parks & Streetscapes High Detailed playground audits are undertaken externally every 4-5 years and other minor asset classes are inspected routinely by internal staff.
-Street Trees High Detailed audit undertaken in 2019 and asset management strategies are being revised for implementation based on new Levels of Service.
-Public Lighting High Detailed audit undertaken in 2019 and asset management strategies are being revised for implementation.
+AM Plan Confidence Assessment Comment Drainage & Waterways Medium Majority of assets have long lives and are only part way through lifecycle, high risk assets are routinely audited (dams) however Council is increasing the CCTV inspection frequency to further increase confidence levels in the understanding of the Pipe Network Condition.
+Playspaces High A comprehensive playground audit, and valuation is close to completion which will be used to update the AMP for Playspaces including a review of Levels of Service and Criteria recently approved by Council.
+Street Trees High Detailed audit undertaken in 2019 and asset management strategies are being revised for implementation based on new Levels of Service, to be reviewed as part of the AMIP.
+Public Lighting High Detailed audit undertaken in 2019 and asset management strategies are being revised to be reviewed as part of the Asset Management Improvement Plan.
 Transportation High Council has completed a detailed audit this year of its roads, (both PCI and SCI) which gives high confidence in the development of the Renewal Program for the City over the next 5 years and confidence in the longer 20 year estimation of asset condition.
-Council's Footpath and Kerbs are audited every 2-3 years with renewal and maintenance programs revised accordingly.
-Property & Building High Building condition data is up to date with an audit recently completed, with function and capacity now the key criteria based on Customer Service Levels.
+Council's Footpath and Kerbs are currently being audited with the results to be used to develop a new AMP as part of the Asset Management Improvement Plan.
+Property & Building High Building condition data is up to date with an audit recently completed, with hierarchy, function and capacity now the key criteria based on Customer Service Levels.
 Salisbury Water High Assets are relatively new compared to other asset classes with planned reviews of asset data to revise asset management strategies.
 Plant & Fleet High Fleet assets are typically short lived compared to other asset classes and asset management strategies are in place.
+However there will be new challenges around the type of vehicle (EV vs Hybrid vs Diesel) recommended moving forward, which will challenge the current valuations and levels of service.

-Overall data sources and confidence in that data is assessed as high, however the valuations of the assets are of concern, with an expectation of revaluations significantly increasing, due to current inflationary pressures.
+Overall data sources and confidence in that data is assessed as high, however the valuations of some asset classes, particularly Playspaces, Irrigation and Footpaths are of concern, with an expectation of revaluations significantly increasing, due to current inflationary pressures.
 This inflationary pressure will significantly increase the cost to deliver the Renewal Program and increased funding requirements, should service levels not be reduced.